U.S. Department of Transportation Seeks Input on Testing Vehicles with Automated Driving Systems Technologies

 NHTSA seeks comment (https://www.federalregister.gov/documents/2019/07/29/2019-16040/removing-regulatory-barriers-for-vehicles-with-automated-driving-systems-extension-of-comment-period) on identifying and addressing regulatory barriers to the deployment of ADS vehicles posed by certain existing Federal Motor Vehicle Safety Standards (FMVSS).
 The agency is also interested in hearing from the public on various approaches that could be used to measure compliance with the FMVSS for vehicles without conventional controls, including steering wheels and brake pedals.
 Public comments received during this stage will help inform NHTSA’s path forward.

 “Our mission is to protect Americans on our roads,” said NHTSA Deputy Administrator Heidi King.
 “As automated driving systems develop, NHTSA will continue to adapt to make sure the agency is equipped to ensure public safety while encouraging innovation.”

 “FMCSA is hoping to receive feedback from commercial motor vehicle stakeholders and the motoring public on how the agency should adapt its regulations for the development of increased automated driving systems in large trucks and buses.
 We know that while many of these technologies are still in development, it is critical that we carefully examine how to make federal rules keep up with this advancing technology,” said FMCSA Administrator Raymond P. Martinez.

-Both notices will have a 60-day comment period, which commences with the ANPRM’s formal publication in the Federal Register.
+Both agencies have extended the public comment period until August 28, 2019.
 The public is strongly encouraged to submit their comments to the Federal Register dockets.

 An advance copy of the FMCSA document is available here: https://www.fmcsa.dot.gov/newsroom/safe-integration-automated-driving-systems-equipped-commercial-motor-vehicles.